wusai2333/trib/doc/lab1.md

 )
 ```

-And following the examples given in the `rpc` package, we can
+The examples in the `rpc` package show how to write the basic RPC client logic.
-write the RPC client logic.
-For example, the `Get()` method
+Following their example, you might create a `Get()` method that looks something
-should somehow look like this:
+like this:

 ```
 func (self *client) Get(key string, value *string) error {